 Financial technology has become even more prevalent during the COVID-19 pandemic as people started to use contactless payment methods and online financial accounts more frequently.

-Currently, Fintech trends are fueling the change in almost all parts of banking and international financial markets.
+Currently, fintech trends are fueling the change in almost all parts of digital banking and international financial markets.

 Said Gabriel Lakeman, an associate at Latham & Watkins – an American multinational law firm.

 The past two years were extremely turbulent in the financial markets and banking institutions worldwide.
 From record lows in the March of 2020 to a record bull run, when the S&P 500 returned over 60% in the span of a single year.

 All of that fueled new developments and advancements in the field of financial technology in order to cope with new, emerging challenges.

 According to research published by deVere Group, the COVID-19 pandemic has caused a huge rise of 72% in the use of fintech apps on the old continent.